tezoatlipoca/GeFeSLE-server/README.md

 - users can log in from OAuth: Mastodon, Microsoft and Google (although they have to ALSO be lised in the database to have a role assigned and do anything)

 ### TODO Before v0.1.0 MVP:
 - Refactor API according to CRUD and HATEOAS; ensure meaningful HTTP error codes and consistent data returns; consistent access restriction on endpoints by user role; probably should verson control too e.g. `/endpoint` -> `/api/v1/endpoint`.
+- .. and then fix the browser plugin.
 - lock down all static file serving, restricting access on basis of list viewership (images/media uploads currently are not considered protected files) :[#2](https://github.com/tezoatlipoca/GeFeSLE-server/issues/2)
 - (https://github.com/tezoatlipoca/GeFeSLE-server/issues/72)
 - (https://github.com/tezoatlipoca/GeFeSLE-server/issues/74)